 Skip to main content

-Not only are we working to keep vital community spaces open and accessible — right in your neighbourhood — we’re also investing in them.
-Through development grants, we’re helping agencies reimagine, expand and build the physical spaces where residents can count on support for the long term.
+Not only are we working to keep vital community spaces open and accessible — right in your neighbourhood — we are also investing in them with grants that help agencies reimagine, expand and build.

-What are the Expanding Community Space Capital grants?
+What are the Expanding Community Service Space Capital Grants?

 Our first 13 grants — part of a 10-year, $23 million commitment — invest $2.125 million to help agencies jump-start new builds, retrofit and renovate community spaces, and bridge final funding gaps for transformational initiatives.